Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 Multiple tasks in parallelAsynchronousReduces processing time

-In assignments: Processing tasks like notification sending asynchronously (when not needed for the response) can earn a good evaluation.
+In assignments: Processing tasks like notification sending asynchronously (when not needed in the response) can earn a good evaluation.

 Cautions When Using @Async

-• Add @Transactional if a new transaction is needed
+2. No transaction propagation@Async methods run in a separate thread.
+Add @Transactional explicitly if a new transaction is needed.

-• Exceptions may be silently ignored with void return type
+3. Exception handling — Exceptions may be silently ignored with void return type.
+AsyncUncaughtExceptionHandler is essential.

 @RestController